rails-girls-summer-of-code/summer-of-code/blog/_posts/2013-08-03-saturday-two.md

 <a href="https://www.bloc.io/ruby-warrior#/"><img src="http://defendingdiaspora.files.wordpress.com/2013/07/ruby-warriors1.png" alt="everybody is obsessed with ruby warrior" width="550"></a>

-And now, you are infected, too muhahahahar.
+We bet in a minute you'll be infected, too.
 Warrior.attack!

 Have a ruby weekend!